dinoboards/yellow-msx-series-for-rc2014/game/notes.md

 ### What else do I need to make this work?

-* You need a working RC2014 system (cpu, RomWBW, Clock, etc - enhanced bus required).
+* You need a working RC2014 system (CPU, RomWBW, Clock, etc - enhanced bus required).
 * For audio output, an external powered speaker to plug into the standard 3.5 socket
 * For controller, a MSX compatible controller